qgan7125/PA-and-Section-Writeups/Section6-InheritanceMystery/README.md

 ## Assignment
-You will be stepping through function calls on objects from the Classes One, Two, Three and Four.
+You will be stepping through function calls on objects from the Classes One, Two, Three, and Four.
 Do NOT assume they inherit from one another in numerical order.
 Look at what objects are created and what methods exist in those classes to answer the method call questions.
 You can write your answers to the questions in a basic text file in Eclipse or any text editor